 This information is intended to provide clarity and transparency to children and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.

 For details of what to expect where individual children are self-isolating, please see the final section of this page.

 How will my child access any online remote education you are providing?

 Google Classroom is the online platform which the school uses to provide home/remote learning for children.
 All children have been given a Google Classroom username and log in.
 If this is the first time you have used Google Classroom with your child, please click here to visit the Google Classroom page for advice.
 If you require further support or your child has forgotten/misplaced their log in details, please contact school.
 All children will also be given a home learning book in which they can complete tasks set online through Google Classroom.

 If my child does not have digital or online access at home, how will you support them to access remote education?

 We recognise that some children may not have suitable online access at home.
 If your child does not internet at home or have access to a device on which they can access Google Classroom, please contact school.

 We take the following approaches to support those children to access remote education:

-- During the current lockdown in January and February, any child who has no internet or no device on which they can access remote learning is classed as 'vulnerable' and is invited to attend school (unless your child is self isolating themselves).
+- During a national lockdown, any child who has no internet or no device on which they can access remote learning is classed as 'vulnerable' and is invited to attend school (unless your child is self isolating themselves).